 You will have to reach Kolkata in order to embark a train which will take you further towards Bhutan.
-If you are travelling from North India, you can consider reaching Delhi, Kanpur or Ranchi.
+If you are traveling from North India, you can consider reaching Delhi, Kanpur or Ranchi.
 In addition, there are direct flights from Kolkata to Paro (Bhutan).
 Hence, you will have more options from Kolkata to reach Bhutan.

 2) Reach Hasimara by Train

 Hasimara is a small town in the Jalpaiguri District of West Bengal.
-The town is situated at a distance of 17 KMs from the Indo-Bhutan Border.
+The town is situated at a distance of 17 KM from the Indo-Bhutan Border.
 In order to reach Hasimara, you will have to board a train from Kolkata.
 For North Indians, you can take a train from Delhi, Kanpur or Ranchi as mentioned earlier.

-You can visit the Indian railway website to know about the timing, duration & time-table of the trains.
+You can visit the Indian railway website to know about the timing, duration & timetable of the trains.
 We had boarded the Kanchankanya Express from Kolkata which reached Hasimara at 10:30 AM in the morning.